+Your name

-Your na
+Your street

-eet address y and state

-one number
+Your city a Your phon

-• nail address (if appropriate)
+• l address (if appropriate)

+and the second

 Date

-Teacher 's name
+Teacher's i name

+School na

-School
+School add dress

-address

-Referen ce: Student's name, date of birth, name of school and enrolled grade
+Reference : Student's name, date of birth, name of school and enrolled grade

 Dear (teacher's name),

-discuss (state yo iting to request an IEP review meeting for my child.
-I would like to making some changes in (child's name)'s IEP.
-I am concerned about our general reasons, but don't go into detail about the specific changes in to make-save those for the meeting).
+l am writin g to request an IEP review meeting for my child.
+I would like to

-EXAMPL ES:
+aking some changes in (child's name)'s IEP.
+I am concerned about

+general reasons, but don't go into detail about the specific changes

+you want t to make-save those for the meeting).

+EXAMPLES

-(Child's name) has made no progress or has met the goal in speech therapy.
+(Child's na me) has made no progress or has met the goal in speech therapy.

-name) has new symptoms of CDM or childhood-onset DM1 that the has verified.
+(Child's na me) has new symptoms of CDM or childhood-onset DM1 that the

+doctor has s verified.

-also like to have (names of specialists or other staff) attend.
-I think his/r ideas about the changes we may need to make will be valuable.
+I would als so like to have (names of specialists or other staff) attend.
+I think his/

+her/their id deas about the changes we may need to make will be valuable.

-of the w range to meet with you and the other members of the IEP team on (days reek, eg. Monday and Wednesday) between (give a range of time, such as n 2:00 and 4:00).
+l can arran ige to meet with you and the other members of the IEP team on (days

+k, eg. Monday and Wednesday) between (give a range of time, such as

+between 2 :00 and 4:00).
 Please let me know what time would be best for you.

-call me at home (your home phone) or at work (your work phone), or email (your email address).
+Please call me at home (your home phone) or at work (your work phone), or

+send an er nail (your email address).

-Thank y reply. ou very much for your kind assistance.
+Thank you very much for your kind assistance.
 I look forward to your prompt

-Sincerel y,
+reply.

+Sincerely,

-Your na
+Your name